-Fifty-three-year-old Tod Barnard has been charged with two counts of second degree child molestation and two counts of third degree assault after an 11-year-old student said he had groped her chest.
+Tod Barnard, 53, has been charged with two counts of second degree child molestation and two counts of third degree assault after an 11-year-old student said he had groped her chest.

 "It's very important for us to put children first," said Abott Durocher, a member of SNAP --the acronym for Survivors Network of those Abused by Priests.

 "That can't happen if the Catholic church, this diocese, or any entity or institution is not transparent about the individuals who are working for them," Durocher said.